hojinYang/spotify_recSys_challenge_2018/readme.md

 Our model is composed of two parts: Denoising Autoencoders and Character-level CNN; train the parameters of the DAE first, then integrate with char-level CNN.
-1. Create a folder into the root folder of the project. *config.ini* file, which contains information required to run the model, must be placed into the created folder(Check the structure of *config.ini* below).
+1. Create a folder into the root folder of the project. *config.ini* file, which contains information required to run the model, must be placed into the created folder(Check the structure of *conf.ini* below).
 2. You can train models by running **main.py**.
 *Arguments of main.py*
-`--dir`			: Directory name which contains config file
+`--dir`			: Directory name which contains config file.
-`--pretrain`	: Pretrain dae parameters if specified
+`--pretrain`	: Pretrain dae parameters if specified.
-`--dae`			: Train dae parameters if specified
+`--dae`			: Train dae parameters if specified.
-`--title`		: Train paramters of title module if specified
+`--title`		: Train paramters of title module if specified.
-`--challenge`	: Generate challenge submission candidates if specified
+`--challenge`	: Generate challenge submission candidates if specified.
-`--testmode`	: Get the results without training the model if specified
+`--testmode`	: Get the results without training the model if specified.
 Suppose the folder you create at the step above is './sample'.
 we recommand you to **pretrain the DAE with tied condition**; constrain decoder’s weights to be equal to transposed encoder’s.
 Using those weights as initial values of DAE brings much better results than not pretraining the weights.